If you are experiencing pain in your hands while doing simple tasks like holding a cup or turning a doorknob, know you are not alone.

 Dupuytren’s Contracture

-Dupuytren’s contracture is a hand condition that affects the connective tissues in the palm, thickening and tightening the fascia, which results in the fingers curling towards the palm.
+Dupuytren’s contracture is a hand condition that affects the connective tissues in the palm.
+It thickens and tightens the fascia, resulting in the fingers curling towards the palm.

 Stretching for increased flexibility and range of motion and wearing a splint or brace may reduce the severity of Dupuytren’s contracture.